Cloud Security Tips: Beware of Endpoint Vulnerabilities

 If users aren’t educated around security best practices for connecting to cloud solutions, your business can be compromised.

 Is anti-virus and security software installed and maintained on the various devices users leverage to log onto the cloud solution?
 You can have the best security on the back-end, but if keystroke loggers or other malware latches on at the device level, business data is put at risk.

-In the mobile era, people are logging on to cloud solutions at coffee shops, restaurants, and at home WIFI networks.
-It’s important for users to realize that use of an unsecured wireless network is a risk and must be avoided.
+In the mobile era, people are logging on to cloud solutions at coffee shops, restaurants, and at-home WIFI networks.
+It’s important for users to realize that the use of an unsecured wireless network is a risk and must be avoided.

 Are users being allowed to set up passwords to cloud solutions that aren’t strong enough?
 Are they simply repeating the same password they use for other sites?

 In some cases, it might take more than user training to protect the endpoints to the level you want.
 For example, perhaps some power users should be issued tablets, laptops, or other devices by the company so that IT staff can manage the devices and ensure endpoint security is rock solid.
 Perhaps you should work with your cloud solution provider to make it impossible to configure a weak password, or even make it necessary to use two-factor authentication to log onto the system—a safeguard used by the likes of Microsoft, Amazon, Apple, and many others.
 At some companies, access to cloud solutions is being handled through a corporate network infrastructure which then connects to the cloud solution, providing an extra layer of security.